 As explained in accounting policies above, ECL are measured as an allowance equal to 12-month ECL for stage 1 assets, or lifetime ECL for stage 2 or stage 3 assets.
 An asset moves to stage 2 when its credit risk has increased significantly since initial recognition.
 IFRS 9 does not define what constitutes a significant increase in credit risk.
-In assessing whether there is a significant increase in credit risk, CGIF takes into account qualitative and quantitative reasonable and supportable forward-looking information.
+In assessing whether there is a significant increase in credit risk, CGIF takes into account qualitative and quantitative reasonable and supportable forward-looking information, as reflected in internal risk ratings.

 Furthermore, in calculating the loss allowance, CGIF uses the Credit Cycle Projection Overlay from SPGMI to generate the point in time probabilities of default (PIT-PD).
-Unbiased and probability weighted scenarios are considered in generating these PIT-PDs.
-For stage 3, PD will be 100%.
-LGD shall be set at 50% for stages 1 and 2.
-For stage 3, LGD shall consider additional information and realistic assumptions reflective of the actual position on default.
+For accounts that are in stage 3, PD will be 100%.
+LGD shall be set at 50% for either stage 1 or stage 2.
+For accounts that are in stage 3, LGD is estimated based on additional information and realistic assumptions reflective of the actual conditions at reporting date.